llcawthorne/llcawthorne.github.io/content/posts/practical-vim-2.md

 ---

-So, I promised I'ld mention what goodies I find in the second half of Practical Vim, 2nd Edition.
+So, I promised I'd mention what goodies I find in the second half of Practical Vim, 2nd Edition.
 Here they are.

 ## Chapter 10, Copy and Paste